 What kind of support would we like?
 A regular podcast?
 An audiobook?
 An online course (what subjects do we want to be tackled)?
 A residential theme-based course?
 Respite weekends or weeks for families?
 Social residential weekends for young people – what age range should it be for? etc etc. Do previous/current clients want online groups where specific issues present in their family are being discussed?
 Or to be part of personal growth support groups?

 This is our chance to share!
 All your ideas and responses will inform us how to use our time to support the greatest number of people.
 We look forward to connecting and sharing our experiences and finding out what needs we have in our community.

 Thank you for sharing that our current site wasn’t fulfilling expectations.
 We are delighted to announce that as part of our celebrations, PowerWood will be launching a completely revised and updated website!
-We are working with an IT professional, Mr. Philip Poore, Website Developer, who is kindly donating his time, energy and expertise so that we can have a much faster and more efficient website.
+We are working with IT professionals, who are kindly donating their time, energy and expertise so that we can have a much faster and more efficient website.
 We plan to have the new website going live in the Summer, so watch this space!

 Simone de Hoogh is in great demand as a very successful and experienced educational specialist and family coach.
 But her time is naturally limited.
 The solution?
 A book!
 What better way to enable many more families to benefit from her life-changing expertise in helping intense, sensitive and hyper-reactive (more) able children and adults to regulate their emotions.
 The book will pull together the concepts that are key to PowerWood’s success in helping support families and individuals with neurodiversity to live full and enjoyable lives.
 Simone is already working on the book and we hope to have news on a publication date towards the end of the year.